amirmasoudabdol/SAM/docs/design.rst

 and entities involving in different stages of a research, e.g., Experiment Setup, Experiment, Researcher, Submission, and Journal.
-*In the abstraction*, each component is a semi-independent entity while the whole system and process, i.e., scientific research process, is defined through a set of interactions between them.
+*In the abstraction*, each component is a semi-independent entity while the whole system and process, i.e., scientific research, is defined through their interactions.

-One of our main design goals with SAM was to achieve a level of flexibility where we could relatively easily change different aspects of the research process.
+One of our main design goals with SAM was to achieve a level of flexibility where we could relatively easily change different aspects of this process.
 To achieve this, we decoupled the system to smaller — but conceptually meaningful — routines and entities.
-Figure 1. shows all the components of SAM and their dependencies and their interactions with each other.
+Figure 1. shows SAM's components, and their dependencies and interactions with each other.

-This section will clarify the design principles behind each component, what they try to resemble in the real world and how they work and interact with each other in order to simulate as much as possible of the scientific process.
+This section will clarify the design principles behind each component, what they try to resemble in the real world and how they work and interact with each other in order to simulate as much as the scientific process, as possible.

 .. figure:: figures/components.png
    :align: center